The Cardboard Prince

 The figure froze, the light shining off the brilliant green eyes and shiny black hair.

 Sylvie realized she was absolutely not in her bedroom.
 The brick walls surrounded her in a circle and the ceiling was peaked.
-There was a single door which stood behind the young man and a single tall narrow window to his right.
+There was a single door that stood behind the young man and a single tall narrow window to his right.
 It was open, without glass.
 It reminded her,… but that was silly, she thought.
 It reminded her of a room at the top of a tower.

-The bed she laid in was hard, like laying on top of a cardboard box.
+The bed she lay in was hard, like laying on top of a cardboard box.
 The sheets felt like paper.
 And when the boy who looked like Brad turned his head, Sylvie screamed.
 He was flat.
 Flat as a cardboard cutout.

-The Cardboard Prince put out his hands, as if to show he was no danger to her.
+The Cardboard Prince put out his hands as if to show he was no danger to her.

 “Please, sweet princess, do not be afraid.”

 “Whatever do you mean?” he responded and stepped towards her.

 “Stop!
 Stop right there.”

 “Who are you, why were you kissing me, and where am I and why do you look like Brad Hastings, and am I dreaming?”

 Her words, rapid type, fell in the silence of the room.